-Paul M. Renner is a shareholder who advises a broad range of clients concerning commercial litigation matters, including landlord/tenant, construction, contracts, shareholder actions, real estate, insurance, trademark/copyright infringement, non-compete agreements, and probate.
+Paul M. Renner is a shareholder who advises a broad range of clients concerning commercial litigation matters, including construction, contracts, landlord/tenant, real estate shareholder actions, real estate, insurance, trademark/copyright infringement, non-compete agreements, and probate.

 Paul received a history degree from Davidson College.
 After graduation, he earned his commission in the U.S. Navy.
 He served as Officer of the Deck and Small Boat Officer during combat operations in support of Operation Desert Storm.
 After the war, Paul attended law school at the University of Florida.